Euro-BioImaging/BatchConvert/README.md

 **Important** note: The package has been so far only tested on Ubuntu 20.04.

-The minimal dependency to run the tool is NextFlow, which should be installed and made accessible from the command line.
+The minimal dependency to run the tool is Nextflow, which should be installed and made accessible from the command line.

-If conda exists on your system, you can install BatchConvert together with NextFlow using the following script:
+If conda exists on your system, you can install BatchConvert together with Nextflow using the following script:
 ```
 git clone https://github.com/Euro-BioImaging/BatchConvert.git && \
-source BatchConvert/installation/install_with_nextflow.sh
+source BatchConvert/installation/install_with_Nextflow.sh
 ```

-If you already have NextFlow installed and accessible from the command line (or if you prefer to install it manually e.g., as shown [here](https://www.nextflow.io/docs/latest/getstarted.html)), you can also install BatchConvert alone, using the following script:
+If you already have Nextflow installed and accessible from the command line (or if you prefer to install it manually e.g., as shown [here](https://www.Nextflow.io/docs/latest/getstarted.html)), you can also install BatchConvert alone, using the following script:
 ```
 git clone https://github.com/Euro-BioImaging/BatchConvert.git && \
 source BatchConvert/installation/install.sh